alicekemp/stat-learning/Homework-3/exercises-3.md

 </table>

 ![](exercises-3_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->![](exercises-3_files/figure-gfm/unnamed-chunk-1-2.png)<!-- -->![](exercises-3_files/figure-gfm/unnamed-chunk-1-3.png)<!-- -->
+\### Conclusion To build the best predictive model of revenue based on the given features, a random forest model was created using an 80% train-test split for cross validation purposes.
+Within the random forest model, 5-fold cross validation was used to prevent overfitting of the training data.
+The model was then stress tested using the remaining test data set, resulting in an RMSE of approximately $6.81/sf.
+Next, the data was plotted with actual revenue of the test data against predicted revenue to showcase model accuracy and any trends regarding green rating’s impact on revenue.
+If LEED/Energystar rated buildings did garner higher rents, we would see an outsize population of green buildings on the graph where actual and/or predicted rents are higher.
+However, we do not observe such a trend in the overall data.
+Next, we dug deeper into the Class A data specifically, which tend to have a higher proportion of green rated buildings than Class B or C properties.
+However, we again do not observe an abnormally large amount of green rated buildings in the upper ranges of predicted or actual revenue, indicating that green rating has a minimal, if any, effect on a building’s revenue.
 To further catalyze on this question, a partial dependence plot was created to determine the marginal effect that a building being green rated has on revenue.
 From the figure, we see there is a slight increase